donovanmagryta/Insta-Conference/README.md

 # instaconference

 Currently dependent on externally hosted JS.
-All necessary files are in this repository but not hosted live through pages.
+All necessary files are in this repository but not used in index.html.